* To access databases off campus, login with your Rosemont email and password. *

 Library databases allow you to find:

 We have a wide variety of electronic databases to search for articles.
 In fact, deciding which database to use can be an intimidating challenge.
-Our advice:
+Several favorite databases are

 Open Access materials are licensed for free use online by anyone, regardless of their institutional affiliation.
 Kistler Library has compiled materials from many of the web's top open access content providers into a single search through WorldCat Discovery.
 Enter your search terms in the field below, click GO, and you will be brought to a list of results.
 From there, simply click the Access online or View full text links provided to be directed to any given article.